Phanisharan/Calendar-Application-For-Communication-Tracking/README.md

 This project is a **web application** built using **React** for the frontend and **Django REST Framework** for the backend.
 It is designed to manage communications with companies, track communication methods, and generate detailed reports.
 Both the frontend and backend are deployed on **Vercel** using serverless functions for the backend.

+## Live App

+Check out the live version of the app [here](https://communication-tracker-pjfr.vercel.app/).

 ### Floders
 - **communication-tracking** : This is a Frontened Floder
 - **communication_tracking** : This is a Backened Floder